Generic Name: liothyronine sodium

 Twenty-five mcg of liothyronine is equivalent to approximately 1 grain of desiccated thyroid or thyroglobulin and 0.1 mg of L-thyroxine.

 Each round, white to off-white Cytomel (liothyronine sodium) tablet contains liothyronine sodium equivalent to liothyronine as follows: 5 mcg debossed KPI and 115; 25 mcg scored and debossed KPI and 116; 50 mcg scored and debossed KPI and 117.
-Inactive ingredients consist of calcium sulfate, gelatin, starch, stearic acid, sucrose and talc.
+Inactive ingredients consist of calcium sulfate, gelatin, corn starch, stearic acid, sucrose and talc.

 The mechanisms by which thyroid hormones exert their physiologic action are not well understood.
 These hormones enhance oxygen consumption by most tissues of the body, increase the basal metabolic rate and the metabolism of carbohydrates, lipids and proteins.
 Thus, they exert a profound influence on every organ system in the body and are of particular importance in the development of the central nervous system.